-Atos Origin has received HP Software and Solutions' "Application Quality Management, European Partner of the Year, Special Award" for its outstanding results in Application Quality Management.
-The awards was announced at HP EMEA Software Universe taking place in Vienna in December 2008.
+Atos Origin has received HP Software and Solutions' 'Application Quality Management, European Partner of the Year, Special Award' for its outstanding results in Application Quality Management.
+The award was announced at HP EMEA Software Universe taking place in Vienna from 9 - 11 December.

-7.4.
-DISTINCTIVE OFFERINGS 2008 RESULTS
+12.4 DISTINCTIVE OFFERINGS 2008 RESULTS

-The Distinctive Offering initiative has achieved a profitable growth of 40% in 2008 and a significant growth is planned for 2009 despite the gloomy environment.
+The Distinctive Offering initiative has achieved a profitable growth of 40% in 2008 and a significant growth is planed for 2009 despite the gloomy environment.
 As an example of this success, we can mention the win of the command control of four nuclear plants in China, or our leadership in the SAP transformation program.
 This kind of success allows us to strengthen our partnership, then to increase the leverage capability of business development with our partners.

-7.5.
-INNOVATION
+12.5 INNOVATION